 - Build coaching capacity for women in sport;

-- Provide female apprentice Coaches with domestic multi-sport exposure;
+- Provide women apprentice Coaches with domestic multi-sport exposure;

-- Expose female apprentice Coaches to elite women Coaches’ experiences;
+- Expose women apprentice Coaches to elite women Coaches’ experiences;

-- Ensure female apprentice Coaches are prepared to play a meaningful role during the Canada Games experience;
+- Ensure women apprentice Coaches are prepared to play a meaningful role during the Canada Games experience;

 - Canadian citizen or landed immigrant status;